A

 In the Matter of Two Men: James Corrothers

-In the night, in the night ("Night"): William Watson
+In the Night: William Watson

 In The Secular Night: Margaret Atwood